codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 description: "Explore how to build a consent journey for your customers"
 ---

-:::tip
+:::tip Auth flow docs

-See the full docs on our customer authorization here https://docs.codat.io/auth-flow/overview
+See the full docs on our [customer authorization here](https://docs.codat.io/auth-flow/overview).
 :::